 The security of the Bank of Commerce Internet banking application is addressed at three levels.
 The first concern is the security of customer information as it is sent from the customer's PC to the Web server.
 The second area concerns the security of the environment in which the Internet banking server and customer information database reside.
 Finally, security measures are in place to prevent unauthorized users from attempting to log into the online banking section of the Web site.

 Data security between the customer browser and our Web server is handled through a security protocol called Secure Sockets Layer (SSL).
 SSL provides data encryption, server authentication, and message integrity for a Internet connection.
 In addition, SSL provides a security "handshake" that is used to initiate the connection.
 This handshake results in the client and server agreeing on the level of security they will use and fulfills any authentication requirements for the connection.
 Currently Bank of Commerce's online banking application supports data encryption at the highest level (128 bit).
 In order to get this level of encryption, you will need a modern browser.
-We recommend Internet Explorer 8 or 9, the latest versions of Firefox, Chrome, and Apple Safari are also supported.
-Check with your browser manufacturer's website for more information.

 Requests for online banking information are passed on from the Web server to the Internet banking server.
 The Internet banking application is designed using a three-tiered architecture.
 The three-tiered architecture provides a double firewall, completely isolating the Web server from the customer information SQL database.

 The World Wide Web interface receives SSL input and sends requests through a firewall over a dedicated private network to the Internet banking server.
 The World Wide Web interface is the only process capable of communicating through the firewall to the Internet banking server.
 Therefore, only authenticated requests communicate with the Internet banking server.